LonelyGuy-SE1/QLoRA-Test/README.md

 # QLoRA Test

-6x baseline gains on spider sql.
+6x baseline gains on spider sql. trained for about 30 mins.

 Qwen/Qwen2.5-1.5B